oracle/docker-images/OracleDatabase/SingleInstance/README.md

        -e TRUE_CACHE_BLOB:
                       In-container path to a True Cache blob .tar.gz generated from the Primary Database.
                       Mount the blob into the True Cache container and set this parameter before startup.
-                      Supported from Oracle Database 23ai onwards.
+                      Supported from Oracle Database 26ai onwards.
        -v /opt/oracle/oradata
                       The data volume to use for the database.
-                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container!
-                      If omitted the database will not be persisted over container recreation.
+                      Has to be writable by the Unix "oracle" (uid: 54321) user inside the container If omitted the database will not be persisted over container recreation.
        -v /opt/oracle/scripts/startup | /docker-entrypoint-initdb.d/startup
                       Optional: A volume with custom scripts to be run after database startup.